What Is Thai Peanut Sauce?

 The first thing is the aroma.
 Before the sauce touches your tongue, the roasted peanut and coconut come forward and the red curry paste follows close behind, warm spice, not fire.

 Then the taste.
 Savory first.
 The fish sauce and the curry paste together, underneath the richness of the coconut.
 Then the sweetness arrives, palm sugar, slow and low, not sharp.
-Then the tamarind moves in at the back of your throat.
-Sour, but gentle.
-The kind of sour that extends a flavor rather than cutting it off.

 The texture is where this sauce is different from anything you buy in a jar.
 It is thick but not heavy.
 It coats the meat and stays there.
 When you bite through a piece of chicken satay, the sauce does not slide away.
 It holds.